nitinchandra73/ReferringDominTracker/README.md

-# Referring Domin Tracker MicroService
+# Referring Domain Tracker MicroService
 ## Referring domain defination
 - Referring domains are websites from which the target website or web page has one or more backlinks.
 ## Application's responsibility